doronwu/West/Doc/installations/polaris.rst

 Building WEST
 ~~~~~~~~~~~~~

-WEST executables can be compiled using the following script (tested on May 8, 2024):
+WEST executables can be compiled using the following script (tested on April 28, 2025):

 .. code-block:: bash